Toward a Millimeter-Scale Tendon-Driven Continuum Wrist with Integrated Gripper for Microsurgical Applications: MATERIALS AND METHODS

 As a proof-of-concept, we designed a simple gripper which can be controlled by pulling a centrally-routed tendon (Fig.~\ref{fig:overview}b).
 The tendon symmetrically bends the simply supported ends of the center plate, bringing the gripper jaws closer until they make contact.

-The backbone and integrated gripper are fabricated using a 2PP printing process (Nanoscribe 3D Photonic Pro GT), enabling direct printing of three-dimensional structures with sub-micrometer resolution, using the semi-rigid IP-Q photoresin ($E\approx$5 GPa, $\nu\approx$0.35).
+The wrist and integrated gripper, with a total length of 5.47\,mm, are fabricated using a 2PP printing process (Nanoscribe 3D Photonic Pro GT), enabling direct printing of three-dimensional structures with sub-micrometer resolution, using the semi-rigid IP-Q photoresin ($E\approx$5\,GPa, $\nu\approx$0.35).

-Tendons (25$\mu m$ diameter tungsten) are manually threaded through the backbone channels.
+Tendons (25\,$\mu$m diameter tungsten) are manually threaded through the channels in the wrist.
 Two-part silver epoxy adhesive (MG Chemicals 8331D) is used for capping the tendons.
-Tendons are attached to linear actuators with 20 mm stroke and 18 N rated force (Actuonix PQ12-R).
-Minimum repeatable step size of the actuators was assessed experimentally to be approximately 100$\mu m$.
+Tendons are attached to linear actuators with 20\,mm stroke, 18\,N rated force, and $\approx$ 100\,$\mu$m minimum step size (Actuonix PQ12-R).